wardrobecms/docs-archived/installation.md

 - Only tested against the **latest** browsers.

-If you need < ie9 support please find another project.
+> If you need < ie9 support please find another project.
 Sorry but I don't have time to worry about anything behind the latest release.
-This is open source and I have better things to do than worry about old browsers.